Jinja2 for Python Apps: Architecting Scalable Transactional Email Systems

 Core Rendering Constraints & Email Client Compatibility

 Email clients enforce rigid parsing rules that diverge significantly from modern browser engines.
 Gmail strips <style> blocks in certain contexts, Apple Mail enforces strict media query breakpoints, and Outlook (Windows) relies on VML for background images and padding.
-When configuring Jinja2 for Python Apps, the environment must disable auto-escaping for pre-compiled HTML fragments while maintaining strict output validation.
+When configuring Jinja2 for Python Apps, the environment must enable auto-escaping for security while providing a mechanism to safely inject pre-compiled HTML fragments.
+Teams consolidating a polyglot stack onto Python often arrive here after migrating from Handlebars to Jinja2 in Python email pipelines, where the helper-based mental model is replaced by filters and macros.

 from jinja2 import Environment, FileSystemLoader, select_autoescape